asho30/ebay-cypress-automation/README.md

 To record your test execution:
 - ebay_demo.mp4 in the repo
 - Show:
+  - Running the test on test runner.
-  - Running the test.
+  - Running the test on Headless Mode with Report.
-  - Cypress browser actions.
   - Generated HTML report.
+  - Open HTML report.

 ---